threefoldtecharchive/0-stor/specs/principles.md

 policy=j.clients.0-stor.getPolicy()
 policy.setShard(["http://192.168.66.10:3000/bpath/",...]) #21 locations (always at least 1 more than distr nr + redundancy)
-policy.reservation_dataAccessToken="somethingdddddd"
-policy.namespace="mynamespace" #namespace name as used on 0-stor policy.etcd_cluster=["192.168.66.10","192.168.66.11","192.168.66.13"]
+policy.etcd_cluster=["192.168.66.10","192.168.66.11","192.168.66.13"]
 policy.blocksize=1024 #expressed in kb policy.replication_maxsize=1024 #expressed in kb, if small than this then will be X way replication